 Merry May everyone!
-Although the blog post is a little late, this month’s freebie was posted right on time on May 1st.
+Although the blog post is a little late, this month’s resource was posted right on time on May 1st.
 In case you haven’t found it yet, here is some more information about this month’s resource!

 1 More, 1 Less, 10 More, 1o Less Scoot is a fun way to review or practice what can be a very tricky skill for some student’s to master.
 Often, this skill is introduced or practiced with students finding missing numbers on a 100 or 120 chart.
 A small portion of the chart is shown with one or more numbers missing and students have to fill in the missing numbers.
 The missing numbers are often above and below a given number on the chart and the number right before and after.
 To me, this almost makes a flower-like shape.
 I often referred to it as a flower with my students so they could understand how to find 1 more, 1 less, 10 more, and 10 less on a number chart.